 I soon discovered many shocking things most of us are totally blind to.

-- the driver’s handbooks we learn from are not the real rule book!
+- the driver’s handbooks we learn from are not the actual rule book!

 - the dark side of driving is hidden from us.

-- anyone can enter the world of driving, skilled, not skilled, or totally oblivious to the risks.
+- anyone can enter the world of driving, skilled, not skilled, or oblivious to the risks.

 - the illusion that the steel box with wheels protects you is instantly destroyed when you add speed twisting the steel like paper.

-- talking or teaching the dark side of driving is considered taboo, unprofessional, and said to be too traumatizing.
+- talking or teaching the dark side of driving is considered taboo, unprofessional, and too traumatizing.

 - over half of those injured, maimed, or killed were innocent bystanders and NOT the driver!